 Alaska Optician Programs

 Currently, there are no on-campus optician programs offered in the state of Alaska.
 However, there is an online diploma option for those interested in completing an education program.

-Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in as little as seven months.
+Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
 The program will cover important topics such as optical principles, terminology and anatomy, ophthalmic and contact lens dispensing, and math for opticians as well as business English and professional practices.
 Upon completing the program, students will be eligible to sit for the ABO-NCLE exam and seek an apprenticeship under a licensed optician.

 Outlook and Salaries for Opticians in Alaska